agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 # Property based testing support

-There is a support for property based testing through the `cornichon-check` module.
+There is support for property based testing through the `cornichon-check` module.

 It offers two flavours of testing which can be used in different situations, both are available when mixing the `CheckCheck` trait.